JonDum/Web-Boilerplate/README.md

       ▸ scaffolding/ <--- Layout, Grid, etc.
       ▸ typography/
         ... <--- whatever else you need
         common.styl <--- The main stylesheet.
-Any other top-level .styl file in css/ is exported to build/css as well ▸ js/
+Any other top-level .styl files in css/ are exported to build/css as well ▸ js/
         ...
         main.js <!-- main entry point for Webpack.
 Make additional entry points as needed.